 Usually the mayor or other presiding officer will not call the meeting to order if a quorum is not present.
-A majority of the aldermen is a quorum in all cities and towns.
-In first class cities, the mayor may vote to form a quorum at a regular meeting.
-In other cities and towns, the mayor may vote to form a quorum at any meeting.
+A majority of the governing body is a quorum in all cities and towns.
+In a mayor-council form of government, the mayor may vote to form a quorum at any regular or special meeting of the council.
 The rules may require that the clerk or recorder call the roll.
 The presiding officer may say: "The clerk will call the roll."
-When the clerk or recorder calls the roll, he calls the names of the members alphabetically or by wards and concludes by calling, "Mr. or Ms. Mayor."
+When the clerk or recorder calls the roll, they call the names of the members alphabetically or by wards and concludes by calling, "Mr. Mayor" or "Ms. Mayor."